 I can’t tell you how frequently I receive frustrated emails from clients who encounter surprises in their geo reports.
 Why is Google showing their ads to people in India if their geo targeting is set to New Jersey?
-Geo targeting seems like one of the easiest decisions you can make when setting up an AdWords campaign, but it’s not as straightforward as it may seem.
+Geo targeting seems like one of the easiest decisions you can make when setting up a Google Ads campaign, but it’s not as straightforward as it may seem.

 Let’s say I run a website that sells baked goods within Maryland.
 By default, my geo-targeted ads would be eligible to show to searchers who:

 As you can see, Google manipulates your geo targeting settings to ensure that your ads are getting plenty of impressions.
 In some cases, this may work to your advantage.

 However, if the results of your geo report make your blood boil, rest assured!
 There is a way to combat Google’s liberal approach to showing your ads.